thoughtspot/thoughtspot.github.io/_appliance/azure/azure-cluster-install.md

 * `release-number` is the release number of your ThoughtSpot instance, such as 5.3, 6.0, and so on.
 * `hostname` is your specific hostname.
 * `file-name` is the name of the tarball file on your local computer.

+    {% include note.html content="You can use another secure copy method, if you prefer a method other than the <code>scp</code> command." %}

 2. Create the cluster.<br>
 Run `tscli cluster create` to create the cluster.